General Atomics MQ-9 Reaper: Order

 On 29 July 2024, the Defence Acquisition Council (DAC) approved few unknown amendments to the Acceptance of Necessity (AoN) of the deal.
 This will be followed by granting of AoN by DAC and final clearance by CCS before signing of the deal.
 US has put a price tag of $3.9 billion, but price negotiation is on to reduce this value.
 The deal is expected to be concluded by December 2024 after receiving CCS clearance.
 The drones will be assembled in India and the first 10 units is to be delivered within few years of signing the deal.

 According to reports, the Sarsawa AFS and Gorakhpur AFS air bases are being upgraded for the joint deployment of MQ-9Bs of Indian Army and Indian Air Force.
 The Indian Navy will deploy these drones from INS Rajali and Porbandar Naval Air Enclave (NAE).

 The purchase of 31 MQ-9B drones is reportedly granted Acceptance of Necessity (AoN) by the Defence Acquisition Council (DAC) – headed by the Indian Defence Minister Rajnath Singh – as of mid-September 2024.
 The final deal signing is scheduled to be completed by the 31 October 2024 deadline.
 The deal is to be worth ₹32000 crore and includes an agreement to equip the drones with indigenous weapon system afterwards.

 On 9 October 2024, the Cabinet Committee on Security (CCS) cleared the project worth around ₹30000 crore to purchase 31 MQ-9B UAVs.
 The first UAV is to be delivered within about four years of contract signing while all 31 UAVs are to be delivered within 6 years.

 On 15 October 2024, India signed the deal for ₹28350 crore.
 The drones are to be built in India with 34% of its component sourced from local companies.
 A separate contract for the establishment of a depot-level MRO facility at the cost of ₹4000 crore was also be signed.
 The facility will provide performance-based logistics (PBL) for 8 years or 1.5 lakh flying hours, whichever is earlier.
 General Atomics will also provide expertise and consultancy to DRDO to develop similar capable UAVs.
 Delivery will begin in 2029.
 On 20 March 2025, a report confirmed that while 10 of the drones would be delivered from General Atomics' facility in San Diego in flyaway condition, the rest of the 21 units is to be assembled in India.

-Strategic Partnership with L&T

-In October 31, GA-ASI signed an agreement with L&T to manufacture their MQ-series MALE UAVs within India for the Indian requirement of 87 MALE UAVs, where L&T would likely participate as a prime bidder.
+General Atomics might offer the MQ-9B AEW variant to India.